jtlimson/dc-motor-torque-analyzer/UPDATES_SUMMARY.md

 # Project Updates Summary

-This document summarizes the improvements made to the Mini 4WD Torque Analyzer design.
+This document summarizes the improvements made to the DC Motor Stall Torque Analyzer design.

 ## Major Design Changes